The CSS @font-face tag

 There can be a short delay loading the Webfont(s), during which the next alternative fallback font may be rendered briefly first, followed by a flash as the Webfont refreshes the text.
 Older browsers and some devices may be unable to render your chosen Webfont, and the fallback may be sufficiently wider/narrower/bigger/smaller to compromise your site design - you need to test more for the additional possibilities.

 Fonts are about 40k each, so don't use too many at a time - 40k is tiny to a broadband user but significant to someone with a smartphone in a poor signal area.
-Many typefaces are suitable only for headings and may be off-putting and difficult to read in long articles.
+Many typefaces are only for headings and may be hard to read in long articles.
 Too many fonts on a page look messy.

 Google Webfonts FAQ states they are supported by these browser versions: